 Is Gelatin Vegan?

-An absolute guide to identifying gelatin on nutrition labels.
+An evidence-backed guide to identifying gelatin on a label.

 Gelatin is derived from boiling animal collagen, which comes from connective tissues, making it strictly non-vegan.